cgwilson25/BIOL5153/README.md

 I am turning in assignment 5 on 02/IV/2023. at 12:39 PM

-I am turning this in for assignment number 6 on 4/11/23
+I am turning this in for assignment number 6 on 4/11/23 I have to go back in and fix indentations, but here is what I did on 4/12/23 for the in class assignment